smirnovvad/ctf/2017-02-12-bsidessf/skipper/README.md

 [0x004009d0]> s main
 [0x004026d1]> VV
 ```
-And we can see graphs, that checks for username, OS version and CPU:
+And we can see graphs, that check for username, OS version and CPU:
 ![1](./1.jpg)
 I changed je instructions to jmp
 ```